una/personal-goals/happy-moments/2016_happy-moments.md

 01/27/2016
 ---
-Alex randomly messaged me about this showing for Kasita -- a new living concept in Austin.
+Alex (P) randomly messaged me about this showing for Kasita -- a new living concept in Austin.
 It was cool to see and we walked for a while / hung out for a bit after.

 01/28/2016
 ---